Xilinx/mlir-aie/tutorials/tutorial-3/README.md

 6. Change the design so that tile(2,4) runs first.
 What do you expect the value of buf[5] will be with this change? <img src="../images/answer1.jpg" title="100" height=25>

 7. Change [test.cpp](test.cpp) so the design passes again.

+## <ins>Object FIFO Abstraction </ins>

+In this tutorial the `objectFifo` abstraction is also introduced, see in `./objectFifo_ver`.
+This is a higher-level abstraction which is used to establish communication accross the AI Engine array without explicit configuration of the involved `mlir-aie` components.
+The following tutorials will use this abstraction to introduce the `mlir-aie` dialect further.